janicecaldeira/hermes/README.md

 ### Local tests with test database in Docker

 There is a test database in docker compose.
-It will load by default.
-You'll need to prepare the database because the it is not persisted.
 All DB configuration will be loaded from .env.test.

 Just run: